fieldtrip/website/workshop/cuttingeeg2021.md

 If you get the error "can't find the command ft_defaults" you should check that you are in the correct directory.

-After installing FieldTrip to your path, you need to change into the hands-on specific directory, containing the data that is necessary to run the specific hands-on session.
+After installing FieldTrip to your path, you need to change into the hands-on specific directory, containing the data that is necessary to run the hands-on session.

+The actual tutorial can be found on <https://www.fieldtriptoolbox.org/workshop/cuttingeeg2021/tutorial_freq/>